-After a pleasant pause take the path to the right indicated to San Bartolomeo, going through another rocky area and then steeply down to a delightful newly restored path through the extensive forest on the east side of M.Caggio, a mountain sacred and an important defensive location for the pre Roman Ligurian tribes.
-A clear path follows a mostly flat route, with 2 or 3 steep inclines, around the mountain through thick woods, past dry stream beds, with views down to an evocative, completely wooded and unspoilt valley below.
-After another hour of gentle hiking the path emerges from the trees and slightly rises onto a flat col, location of the 10 th century church of San Bartolomeo (708m).
+After a pleasant pause take the path to the right indicated to San Bartolomeo, going through another rocky area and then steeply down to a delightful newly restored path through the extensive forest on the west side of of M.Caggio, a mountain both sacred to and an important defensive location for the Ligurian hill tribes.
+On this peak there are many ruins, covered over by centuries of undergrowth, some recently uncovered by a fire, of an ancient fort and menhirs, or standing stones.
+A clear path follows a mostly flat route, with 2 or 3 steep inclines, around the side of the mountain through thick woods, past dry stream beds, with views down to an evocative, completely wooded and unspoilt valley below.
+After another hour of gentle hiking the path emerges from the trees and slightly rises onto a flat col, location of the 10th century church of San Bartolomeo (708)m.
 A stunning location with the extensive range of the Maritime Alps visible to the north and the Principality of Seborga, in a dominant position above the sea, only a hours walk away below.
-This fascinating village has the story that this Church and ones in the nearby village itself were built by the famous heretical sect, the Cathars, inheritors of the earlier Gnostic Christian tradition, far from their more extensive stronghold in the Languedoc region of France.
+This fascinating village has the story that this Church and ones in the nearby village itself were built by the famous heretical sect, the Cathars, inheritors of the earlier Gnostic Christian tradition, perhaps when they had to flee French persecution, far from their more extensive stronghold in the Landeoc region of France.
 Enjoy the feeling of this special natural/man-made place before taking the path down signposted to Perinaldo, with lovely views of that village framed with the mountains behind.

-At first the path is narrow and passes though a grassy area, then enters another woodland where it crosses a small bridge over the small river Caggio, that in the spring has pools big enough for having a quick dip!
+At first the path is narrow and passes though a grassy area, then enters another woodland where it crosses a small bridge over the Caggio stream, that in the spring has pools big enough for having a quick refreshing dip!
 You soon reach the end of the path that climbs up onto a flat driveable track that leads back to our starting point.
 Be careful if doing this circular route in the hotter months as this last section has little shade.
 However after another hour you reach back to the village on the same road above the car park.
-A circular walk to be enjoyed and savoured at a gradual pace.
+A circular walk to be savoured at a gradual pace.